eikenb/aws-console/README.md

 -------------------------
 This script is for developers who have AWS API keys for development and need the occasional console access.
 It gives them console access using only the keys and a special role.
-So  with this script you no longer have to worry about password/multi-factor auth or anything other than your API key pair that you already have.
+With this script you no longer have to worry about password/multi-factor auth or anything other than your API key pair that you already have.